 “Rising utility bills can be a sign that you need to replace your HVAC system,” said Jim Hughes, senior manager of education and training at Service Experts.
 “The efficiency of the system diminishes over time from normal wear and tear.
 It’s the buildup of dirt and corrosion on the inside that generates the greatest loss of efficiency.”

 You can expect the efficiency of your system to drop 5-10% as it ages, added Hughes.
-However, if you notice a spike in your energy bills, it’s worth asking a technician to take a look at your HVAC system to see if something’s wrong.
-If it requires extensive repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.
+However, if you see a spike in your energy bills, it’s worth asking a technician to take a look at your HVAC system to see if something’s wrong.
+If it requires considerable repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.

 2. You have unbalanced temperatures throughout your home